 Whoever is paying for your wedding, you need to set a budget from the beginning and stick to it.
 Start with a realistic figure for your wedding budget, based on savings, earnings and extra cash you can save between now and the big day.
 Consider timings too – do a little research into when you’ll need to pay deposits for your wedding venue, dress, cake etc.

 There are a few key things to remember when setting your wedding budget.
 It should include the engagement and wedding rings, hen and stag celebrations if you want them, and your honeymoon.

 It makes a lot of sense to list your expenses up front so nothing gets left out.
 The invitations, order of service, menu and place cards, gifts for the bridesmaids, best man, ushers and parents of both parties – everything should be considered.
 Do you want a wedding video or photographer, or both?
 Don’t forget the finishing touches that will make your day extra special – additional arrival drinks, bespoke canapés, bacon sandwiches at midnight…

-Next there’s your wedding venue, flowers and favours… the list can be extensive.
-Which is why a wedding budget planner is a great idea, a pre-created document including all the fine detail, which you simply follow and tailor to your own wedding!
+Likewise, there’s your wedding venue, flowers and favours… the list can be extensive.
+Which is why a wedding budget planner is a great idea.
+Create a document including all the fine detail, which you simply follow and tailor to your own wedding!

 Keeping control of your wedding budget

-Bear in mind it’s never too early to set your budget.
+Bear in mind it’s certainly never too early to set your budget.
 Some couples like to put their wedding savings into a separate bank account so it doesn’t get mixed up with everyday finances.
 It’s a great idea to include a contingency amount, say 10%, to cover unforeseen expenses.
-Remember to get quotes in writing so they’re official and read all the terms and conditions of booking so you know when each installment is due.
+Lastly, remember to get quotes in writing so they’re official and read all the terms and conditions of booking so you know when each instalment is due.